brilliapps/danno_script/README.md

   //6. something works something not: Not necessary but adding math operations - see 5 - you could still use variable names that were declared with math operation/formula.
   @$(num, String, /* record type: */(int, String), abc(), [1,2], /* record instance: */(1, null), Null, $R('^a..d\$'), $M($N([0, 1])), $B(1, 2), $NOT, int, 5.3)
   methodOne2(
+         // WARNING!
+FOR NOW METHOD ARGUMENTS MUST BE UPDATED TO MATCH THE FEATURES WERE ADDED TO RETURN TYPES/INSTANCES - SORRY - WHAT YOU SEE SHOULD WORK, INSTANCES, $M, $N, ETC. SHOULDN'T FOR NOW
           [@$(
               String,
               num,